Sargis-Hovsepyan/cs260-image-processing/midterm_project/README.md

 such Cxxx.
 Name the files after the code specifying the page number as a suffix after the underscore, like CRS.TST.ddmmyy.Cxxx_p1.png or CRS.TST.ddmmyy.Cxxx_p1.jpg.
 If there are several images of the same page specify the copy in parentheses, like CRS.TST.ddmmyy.Cxxx_p1(2).jpg.

+## Stage 1: Eeliminate the printed text

+Study the color distribution in each image using RGB and grayscale histograms.
+Suggest and test a method for automated removal of the printed test.
+If needed, suggest and test a method for automated removal of instructor’s marks (normally appearing in red shades).
+Having the handwriting extracted, suggest a test a method to crop it.
+Convert the cropped image to binary format and save it under a filename CRS.TST.ddmmyy.Cxxx_p1_bin.png.
+Adjust the brightness/contrast before the conversion as needed (for example, auto-contrast, histogram match, etc.).